lardellin/didactic-bassoon/README.md

 without ssh-key: `git clone https://github.com/lardellin/didactic-bassoon.git`

-with ssh-key (see (how to generate ssh-key)[https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key]): `git clone git@github.com:lardellin/didactic-bassoon.git`
+with ssh-key (see [how to generate ssh-key](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key)): `git clone git@github.com:lardellin/didactic-bassoon.git`

 In this tutorial we will answer the question: 'Why should you care about Python?'